viion/lodestone-php/docs/ApiCharacters.md

 - 11 = Exploration
 - 12 = Grand Company
 - 13 = Legacy (only characters from before Realm Reborn (2.0) update can have this)

+`$category` stands for subcategory of the `$type`, allowing additional filtering, if set `$includeUnobtained` if set to `true` will also grab achievements, that are not yet obtained, which may reduce performance `$details` if set to `true` will also get achievements details like category, subcategory, how to get them and their respective rewards (title and item).
+This will signifficantly impact performance, thus it's advised to adding `$achid` to limit get only the achievement specified, instead of all of them.
+If `$details` is `false` `$achid` will be ignored.

 Example:
 ```php